olegakbarov/cljs-dnd/README.md

 # Goals

-- Declarative drag-and-drop for ClojureScript apps rendered with React
-- Not dependent on framework (Reagent/Rum)
-- Flexible and low-level solution
+- Build in the spirit of React-DnD i.e. data, and not the views, as the source of truth, pluggable backends, flexible and low-level
 - Use of ClojureScript killer features: `core.async` & `Google Closure`
-- pluggable backends (html5, touch)
+- No dependency on framework (Reagent/Rum)

 # Inspiration